tuzz/delta/README.md

 #=> [#<struct species="Magikarp", name="Splashy">]
 ```

-Regardless of which option you choose, you should specify the attributes to
-`pluck` so that Delta can distinguish between objects that have changed and
+You should specify which attributes to `pluck` so that Delta can distinguish
-objects that have not changed, but appear in both collections.
+between objects that have changed and objects that have not changed, but appear
+in both collections.

-If you do not specify any attributes to `pluck`, Delta will fall back to using
+If you do not specifiy any attributes to `pluck`, Delta will fall back to using
-the equality method to determine which objects have been modified.
+object equality to determine which objects have changed.
+For ActiveRecord
+relations, Delta will use the database id as its fall back as it is more
+performant to do so.

 ## Composite Keys